SDS Template Application

 Build the Template Application

-The SDS template applications contains two targets (evaluation board, AVH FVP simulation model) and two projects:
+The SDS template application contains three targets (an evaluation board and two AVH FVP simulation models) and two projects:

-• AlgorithmTest allows to add the DSP or ML algorithm that should be tested.
+• AlgorithmTest allows you to add the DSP or ML algorithm that should be tested.

-Use the command CMSIS:Manage Solution Settings to choose a one project that you want to explore.
-Start with the DataTest first that should work "out-of-the box" on target hardware.
+Use the CMSIS:Manage Solution Settings command to select the project you want to explore.
+Start with DataTest, which should work out of the box on target hardware.

 Select Project

-Once the configuration is selected, click Save and use the build command to generate the template application.
+Once the project is selected and the debug adapter is configured, save the solution and use the build command to generate the template application.
 Then download the application to the selected target.

 Compile for Custom Hardware